EENI Global Business School

 Port of Walvis Bay Namibia

-The objectives of the subject “Foreign Trade, Logistics and Business in Namibia” are the following:
+The educational aims of the Subject “Foreign Trade, Logistics and Business in Namibia” are:

 1. To analyze the Namibian Economy, Logistics and Global Trade